oils-for-unix/oils/lazylex/README.md

   - Although it should generate arbitrary `<div name="val">` instead.
 This allow natural plugins.
 You can write `<div>` in Markdown, but it's annoying to manually escape `<` to `&gt;`, e.g. in graphviz or TeX.
-  HTML is analgous to shell.
+  HTML is analogous to shell.
 A web site is a directory tree of text files!
   - It's better than the Snip `-->` syntax, which didn't play well with syntax highlighting.
 - Composable grammars: Is this the basis for Pulp?